 Of course, everyone is different, and some might prefer to wear two pairs of socks when hiking on every occasion.
 But personally, I wouldn’t wear two pairs of socks above 5-10 C (41-50 F), just because they’ll start sweating and developing unpleasant odors much quicker and it’s just extra weight that I’d rather not bring.
 For summer (and on most other occasions when it’s above freezing) I’d be wearing a single pair of good hiking socks.

 But I also like to hike in the winter, when sometimes the temperatures drop down to -20 C / -4 F, and in those instances, I usually wear two pairs of socks.
-My insulated winter hiking boots are sized for size 45, and my feet are sized at size 44, so I already planned ahead for two pairs of socks when I bought them.
+My insulated winter hiking boots are sized for size 45, and my feet are sized for size 44, so I already planned ahead for two pairs of socks when I bought them.
 Wearing two pairs in winter is better because it provides extra warmth, your feet don’t get damp, and it’s more comfortable.

 Can You Wear Two Pairs of Regular Socks for Hiking?